Oregon with Adelsheim Vineyard

 What is the cancellation policy?

-You may cancel on or before June 9, 2020 and receive a full refund minus a $500 per-person service fee.
-If you cancel between June 10 and August 7, there is a 50% cancellation fee.
-On or after August 8 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).
+You may cancel on or before May 24, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after May 25, 2022, there is a 50% cancellation fee; on or after July 23, 2022, there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).